 And during the development of the site, Ketan started an excavation company which he named, I Dig You.

-So who is the man overseeing this remarkable project?
+So, who is the man overseeing this remarkable project?

 This vineyard is a highly personal pursuit for Ketan, both physically and emotionally.
 His interest in winemaking is in both time and place.
-As he eloquently states, “there is nothing more beautiful then a site having a voice… to me this is the closest thing to magic”.
+As he eloquently states, “there is nothing more beautiful than a site having a voice… to me this is the closest thing to magic”.
 It is also about learning more about himself by constantly striving to be better in all that he does, finding his own inner balance and the dissolution of ego.

 Ketan’s mother is from Mississippi and his father from Ahmedabad in India’s Gujarat state.
 He grew up in Florida, spent time on the east coast and also in India.
 What led him to wine was an interest in nigiri, sashimi and oysters – at its purest form, like wine, the final product is presented without a lot of manipulation.
 And oysters – their resulting characteristics are highly representative of their place of origin.